Venue

 Scientific Sessions

-Clinical Neuroscience & Nueroimaging is a comprehensive scientific session exploring the intersection of advanced neuroimaging techniques and clinical neuroscience applications.
-This session delves into the utilization of various neuroimaging methodologies to probe the structure, function, and physiology of the nervous system, alongside the translational aspects of clinical neuroscience.
+Nueroimaging & Clinical Neurology is a comprehensive scientific session exploring the intersection of advanced neuroimaging techniques and clinical neurology applications.
+This session delves into the utilization of various neuroimaging methodologies to probe the structure, function, and physiology of the nervous system, alongside the translational aspects of clinical neurology.
 The session covers two primary neuroimaging approaches: structural imaging, which aids in the diagnosis of large-scale intracranial diseases and injuries, and functional imaging, crucial for diagnosing metabolic diseases like Alzheimer’s and facilitating neurological and cognitive psychology research.
 Techniques such as Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Electroencephalography (EEG), and Positron Emission Tomography (PET) will be discussed in the context of their applications alone or in combination to investigate neurological diseases.
 Moreover, the session emphasizes the integration of neuroscience data and basic research with clinical neurology to enhance understanding and treatment of nervous system disorders.
 The session invites submissions showcasing translational significance and real-world clinical applications, focusing on patient-related observations derived from experimental research, clinical trials, and clinical cases.
 Special attention will be given to discussions on the potential role and use of biomarkers in clinical settings, as well as novel therapies for neurological diseases.
-Join us to explore the latest advancements in neuroimaging techniques and their pivotal role in shaping clinical neuroscience, bridging the gap between bench and bedside for improved patient outcomes.
+Join us to explore the latest advancements in neuroimaging techniques and their pivotal role in shaping clinical neurology, bridging the gap between bench and bedside for improved patient outcomes.

 Neuroinflammation & Neurovascular is the inflammatory response initiated in the central nervous system (CNS) by resident cells or triggered by infiltrating immune cells, which causes the neuronal dysfunctions observed in inflammatory and neurodegenerative disease of the CNS.
 The NI session mainly focuses on basic and clinical research in multiple sclerosis (MS), Neuromyelitis Optica Spectrum Disorder (NMOSD) and other inflammatory diseases of the CNS that have a significant impact on the lives of young adults.
 Although the scientific discoveries of recent decades have improved the therapeutic approaches used for the treatment of such pathologies, many questions still remain unanswered.
 The NI session aims to discuss the basic pathogenic mechanisms governing CNS inflammation, the role of immune system in CNS autoimmunity, and the importance of genetic and environmental factors in the development of neuroinflammatory diseases, with a patient-centered focus.